octaviommr/mynotes-next/README.md

 - TypeScript code for static type checking
 - Context API and reducers for state management
 - Tailwind CSS for styling (with Headless UI and Heroicons)
-- Accessibility by using semantic HTML, ARIA roles and attributes, and by ensuring color contrast
+- Accessibility features, including the use of semantic HTML, ARIA roles and attributes, and sufficient color contrast for readability
 - Streaming using "loading.tsx" files leveraging React Suspense
 - Graceful error handling
 - Metadata templates